 fn (re RE, in_txt string, start int, end int) string

-The following example will clarify the use:
+The following example will clarify its usage:

 import regex